meaniebeanie22/meaniebeanie22.github.io/chapters/the-last-of-the-blind-man.md

 coach!
 If you had the pluck of a weevil in a biscuit you would catch them still.”

-“Hang it, Pew, we’ve got the doubloons!” grumbled one.
+“Hang it, Pew, we’ve got the [:doubloons](https://en.wikipedia.org/wiki/Doubloon)!” grumbled one.

 “They might have hid the blessed thing,” said another.
 “Take the Georges, Pew, and don’t stand here squalling.”